International

 - Don Wainwright

-Chairman and CEO of Wainwright Industries, Don Wainwright has received
+Chairman and CEO of Wainwright Industries, Don Wainwright has

-International Leadership Award.
-He travels extensively as a guest
+States International Leadership Award.
+He travels extensively

 2007